ubirch/ubirch-cassandra-eval/README.md

 1. How is the connection pool handled and how configurations are available.?
 2. How can different versions of the same table be handled?
-3. What is the recommended way to manage the cassandra context throughout your models.
+3. What is the recommended way to manage the cassandra context throughout your models.?
 4. Does Quill take care of closing the connections or does an explicit close needs to be done?

 ### How to run

-#####Examples
+####Examples

 ```
 1. Start your Cassandra.